 Stereolithography, or SLA, is the process of converting a liquid plastic into solid 3D objects using a stereolithograph apparatus, or SLA machine.
 SLA was the first additive manufacturing process and was introduced over 30 years ago.

-An SLA machine was the first additive machine we purchased to start our rapid prototype company with back in 1996.
+An SLA machine was the first additive manufacturing machine we purchased to start our rapid prototype company with back in 1996.
 As one of the first SLA prototyping service bureaus in Northeast Ohio and the USA, we have supplied tens of thousands of SLA prototypes to designers, marketers, engineers and entrepreneurs over the last 20 plus years.
 The Technology House has the capabilities to manufacture 3D printed parts and prototypes for your projects.

 SLA works by building a 3D model of a component using a vat of liquid ultraviolet-curable photopolymer resin and an ultraviolet laser to form one thin layer at a time, usually between 0.002”-0.006” or 50-150 microns.
 The laser beam traces a cross-section of the model on the surface of the liquid resin for each layer.
 Exposure to the ultraviolet laser light cures and solidifies the pattern traced on the resin and joins it to the layer below.
 After the pattern has been traced, the SLA machine’s elevator platform is lowered by the thickness of a single layer and the process is repeated.
 After an SLA is printed, the excess resin is removed and the component is cured in an ultraviolet oven.

 SLA 3D Printing Advantages